-The Fulbright UK Summer Institutes are three-to-four week programmes for US undergraduate students.
+The Fulbright UK Summer Institutes are three or four week programmes for US undergraduate students.
 Participants can explore the culture, heritage and history of the UK while experiencing higher education at a UK university.

-The US-UK Fulbright Commission UK Summer Institutes are made possible through generous donations from private individuals and our partnership with some of the top UK universities.
+The US-UK Fulbright Commission UK Summer Institutes are made possible through generous donations from private individuals and through a Study Abroad Engagement Grant from USA Study Abroad within the Bureau of Educational and Cultural Affairs, U.S. Department of State, and our partnership with some of the top UK institutions.

 Depending on the Institute, students will have the opportunity to: